EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

 - [**Security tests**][security-testing] check for vulnerabilities in the system and ensure data and system are protected from intrusion by hackers.
 For example checking for weak password policies.
 - [**Compatibility tests**][compatibility-testing] ensures the software works across different environments (e.g., browsers, operating systems, devices).
+- [**Compliance with standards tests**] are used if the software needs to meet certain regulatory or quality standards (e.g., accessibility standards for web applications).

+### Considerations

+Which tests should you use?

+- Start with functional testing - this is typically done first to ensure that all the features work correctly according to the requirements.
+Functional testing is essential for any software, regardless of its type or usage.
+- Add non-functional testing based on requirements - e.g. if the software needs to handle many users or heavy traffic, consider performance and load testing; if user experience is important, run usability testing;
+if the software needs to run on multiple platforms, perform compatibility testing.

+### Solutions

+- [**Software Quality Assurance**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
+- [Software testing][software-testing] - a specific activity within the Software Quality Assurance process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects.
+Using both functional and non-functional tests in combination to ensure not only that the software functions correctly and according to its specification but also performs well, is secure, and offers a good user experience.
+- **Quality Gates** - in software development these are predefined checkpoints or criteria that code or software must meet before moving to the next phase in the development lifecycle.
+They act as "gates" or approval points that help ensure quality at each stage of the development process.
+If the software fails to meet the requirements of a quality gate, it is not allowed to proceed, and corrective actions are needed.

+### Solutions

+-

+## How do we test our code?

 #### Informal testing